verboompj/Networking/Network Devices M365 Defender.md

 ## Azure Security Center & M365 Defender

-Enrolling a device (Server) in Azure Security Center: Azure Defender On- entitles it for Endpoint Protection, in my case Defender for Endpoint on Linux.
+Enrolling a device (Server) in Azure Security Center: Azure Defender On- entitles it for Endpoint Protection, in my case Defender for Endpoint on both Windows and Linux.
 It also enrolls Endpoint Vulnerability Assesments based on the integrated and license-included Qualys agent https://docs.microsoft.com/en-us/azure/security-center/defender-for-servers-introduction